HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 Therefore, we want to introduce an End-to-End Encryption solution for WeChat with main focus on Windows and Android platforms, which may potentially benefits people who can only access to mainland chat applications and the people who need to keep contact with mainland friends.
 # Background and Research
 ## E2EE Measures from a Global Perspective
 There are four properties are used to ensure the messaging is secure, which are confidentiality, integrity, authentication and non-repudiation.
-There are many encryption protocols are designed to fulfill the Now, Signal and WhatsApp
+There are many encryption protocols are designed to fulfil the these properties, such as Signal protocol and the RSA protocol.
+It also revel

 ## Current WeChat Encryption Measures
 [https://citizenlab.ca/2020/05/wechat-surveillance-explained/]